wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    CLI commands are used to start and stop the Consul Agent.

-1. You can invoke -development functionality:
+1. You can invoke -dev (for "development") functionality:

    <pre><strong>consul agent -dev</strong></pre>